AdobeDocs/ffs-translate-lipsync/src/pages/getting_started/storage_solutions/index.md

 Explore more about the storage solutions you'll need when you're using these APIs.

-Some form of user-owned storage (like Amazon S3 buckets) is necessary when you use these audio and video APIs.
-Media files (audio or video) and edited transcripts that are kept in your storage can be targeted with pre-signed URLS and used as input for the API.
+Some form of user-owned storage (like Amazon S3 buckets) is necessary with these audio and video APIs.
+Media files (audio or video) and edited transcripts kept in your storage are targeted with pre-signed URLs and used as input for the API.

 Learn how to set up your files in these storage solutions to use with the API: